CodeYourFuture/curriculum/content/fundamentals/blocks/using-the-curriculum/index.md

 ### Introduction

-The facilitator will use the Miro board presentation to guide trainees and volunteers on a discussion about how we use the curriculum.
+The facilitator will use the Miro board presentation to guide trainees and volunteers through a discussion about how we use the curriculum.